2017 Public Policy Agenda icon

 3. Advocate for anti-predatory lending legislation

-We encourage the South Carolina General Assembly to allocate South Carolina Community Development Tax Credits to support Community Development organizations across South Carolina who are providing access to rental and homeownership, small business lending and technical assistance, workforce development, financial literacy, and home preservation.
+We encourage the South Carolina General Assembly to reauthorize the South Carolina Community Development Tax Credits by passing House Bill 4164 (H.4164) to support Community Development organizations across the state who are providing access to rental and homeownership, small business lending and technical assistance, workforce development, financial literacy, and home preservation.

 Allocation Request: $3 Million annually for five years